 Given this volatile mix of less uncompensated care and potentially more uninsured patients, many health experts expect the next few years to be quite a bumpy ride for this segment of the American economy.

 Brad Tuttle is managing director of the corporate restructuring group for Epiq.
 With more than 15 years of experience in the corporate restructuring field, Tuttle brings in-depth knowledge and expertise across the disciplines of restructuring and bankruptcy.
 He has deep experience in preparing debtors for filing, schedule and Statement of Financial Affairs (SOFA) preparation, design and management of debtors’ claims reconciliation and distribution processes and overall case management.
-He holds a Bachelor of Science degree in Accounting from Indiana University Kelley School of Business.
+He holds a degree from the Kelley School of Business at Indiana University.

-Tuttle has led several engagements including Energy Future Holdings, Tribune Company, Furniture Brands, Dynegy Holdings, Nortel Networks, Inc., Smurfit Stone Container, Delta Air Lines, United Airlines, and American Home Mortgage.
+Tuttle has led several engagements including Energy Future Holdings, Adeptus Health, Tribune Company, HCR ManorCare, Nortel Networks, Rotech Healthcare, Smurfit Stone Container, St. Vincent Medical Centers, The Scooter Store, Delta Air Lines, United Airlines, and American Home Mortgage.